Urban Heat Island Project

 An urban heat island is a city or metropolitan area that’s significantly warmer than its surrounding rural areas, due to human activities.
 It’s common in cities across the nation — but it’s advancing in Louisville at one of the fastest rates in the country.

 In the parts of Louisville that feel urban heat the most, the temperature may be 10 degrees higher than in other parts of the city.

 Urban heat in Louisville was the subject of a comprehensive study, the first of its kind, led by Dr. Brian Stone of the Urban Climate Lab at Georgia Institute of Technology.
 Dr. Stone outlined the dangers facing Louisville because of the urban heat.
 He also detailed recommended actions that the city and its residents can take — in businesses, homes, and throughout the community — to reduce urban heat.

 Louisvillians from across the city will have to play a part.
 Fortunately, Dr. Stone’s study included strategies for doing just that.

-The Louisville Urban Heat Management Study, (web version) (print version - 11mb) was commissioned through the Office of Sustainability with generous support from the Owsley Brown Foundation and the Augusta Brown Holland Foundation.
+The Louisville Urban Heat Management Study, (web version) (print version - 11mb) was commissioned through the Office of Advanced Planning and Sustainability with generous support from the Owsley Brown Foundation and the Augusta Brown Holland Foundation.
 It was made possible through the Funders’ Network for Smart Growth and Livable Communities and its partner, the Urban Sustainability Directors Network.
 Read the full report below, along with a summary of public comments on the report.